nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-ceph-config.rst

     This value must be unique per NFS node within the same Ceph cluster.
     Required only when register_service is set to true.

+max_ceph_clients(uint16, range 0 to UINT16_MAX, default 0)
+    Sets the maximum number of ceph clients attached to Ganesha.
+Default is 0.
+    "0" means there is no limit on ceph clients.
+This may lead to failure of Ganesha in case resources are limited.
+    This option helps administrator to control the resources being used by Ganesha process.
+Every ceph client needs certain amount of memory and number of threads for its working.
+    When number of ceph clients attached to Ganesha exceeds the limit, Ganesha will stop exporting new exports which need dedicated new ceph client.

 See also
 ==============================
 :doc:`ganesha-config <ganesha-config>`\(8)